 - 1. The student must have good academic standing in the College. - 2.
 The student must not have been out of the nursing program for more than a year - 3.
 All college obligations (e.g. Library, Financial Aid, etc) must have been settled prior to application for readmission - 4.
 A letter must be written and addressed to the Chair of Nursing asking to be reinstated.
-The letter must include the following: - a. updated transcript of all college courses - b. name, ID number, working phone number, email and mailing addresses - c. the semester the student wishes to be reinstated - d. mitigating or extenuating circumstances that resulted in the withdrawal from the program or all the courses - e. supporting documents - 5.
-Submit the letter at least six weeks before the start of the new semester - 6.
-Interview with the Nursing Admissions Committee - 7.
+The letter must include the following: - a.
+An updated transcript of all college courses - b.
+The Student's name, ID number, working phone number, email and mailing addresses - c.
+The semester the student wishes to be reinstated - d.
+Mitigating or extenuating circumstances that resulted in the withdrawal from the program or all the courses - e.
+Supporting documents - 5.
+The Student must submit the letter at least six weeks before the start of the new semester - 6.
+The Student must have an interview with the Nursing Admissions Committee - 7.
 A student who has been out of the program for more than one semester must comply with the Validation Policy - 8.
 Application for readmission does not guarantee reinstatement into the program - 9.
 Students may only apply for readmission once during their career at EIC.